 What is Gum Disease?

-Gum diseases begin with the formation of plaque on your teeth.
+Gum disease begins with the formation of plaque on your teeth.
 Plaque is a clear, sticky substance that contains bacteria (germs).
 Plaque forms on your teeth daily and it attaches to your teeth just below the edge of your gums.

-If plaque or bacteria not removed daily by brushing twice a day and flossing, plaque eventually turns into tartar, also known as calculus.
-Tartar is a calcification of bacteria on your teeth and once tartar starts to build on your teeth - the only way to remove it is by visiting your dentist.
+If plaque is not removed by daily brushing and flossing, it eventually turns to tartar, also known as calculus.
+Tartar is a calcification of bacteria on your teeth and once tartar starts to build - the best way to remove it is by visiting your dentist.

-When enough tartar builds up on your teeth, it can become infected and usually appears as red or swollen gums, that is the early stage of a gum disease, known as gingivitis.
+The tartar can cause infection resulting in red or swollen gums which is the early stages of gum disease known as gingivitis.
 Click here to learn more about gingivitis.

-Overtime, the bacteria that causes the infection, breaks down the gum tissue, which effects how your tissue attaches to your tooth and if left untreated it can also lead to the breaking down of the bone, at this point your gums may bleed during brushing, swollen gums can change colour, however gums not necessarily be sore.
+Over time, the bacteria that causes the infection breaks down the gum tissue which affects how tissue attaches to the tooth and, if left untreated, can also lead to the breaking down of the bone.
+Gums may bleed during brushing, and swollen gums may change colour, but not necessarily be sore.

-When your bone starts to brake down around your tooth and your gum shrink, your teeth may become loose and will be in danger of falling out, at this point gum disease turns into Periodontitis.
+When bone starts to break down around your tooth, and your gums shrink, your teeth may become loose and in danger of falling out.
+At this point, gum disease turns into Periodontitis.

 Good to know FACTS

-Good news is that gum disease can almost always be prevented!
+The good news is that gum disease can almost always be prevented

 Check Your Gums

-If you notice some on any of these symptoms it is a good idea to see a dentist.
-It should be noted that gum diseases are the most common reason why adults loose their teeth.
+If you notice any symptoms see your dentist.
+It should be noted that gum disease is the most common reason why adults lose their teeth.